morningstarxcdcode/github-slug-action/README.md

       commitMessage: "Fix all the bugs!"
 ```

-Config options:
+### Configuration Options

 - `ai`: Enable AI-powered slugging (default: false)
-- `maxLength`: Max length of slug (default: 63)
+- `maxLength`: Maximum slug length (default: 63)
-- `prefix`: Add a prefix to all generated variables
+- `prefix`: Prefix to add to all generated variables

 ## Environment Variables

-This action exposes enhanced environment variables like:
+This action exposes enhanced environment variables such as:

 - `GITHUB_REF_SLUG`
 - `GITHUB_REPOSITORY_SLUG`
 - `GITHUB_SHA_SHORT`
 - And many more, including URL-safe and partial variants.

-Check the docs for the full list.
+For the full list, check the documentation.

 ## Contributing

-Feel free to fork, open issues, or send PRs.
-Just beware, this project is a bit messy and full of TODOs!
+Contributions are welcome!
+Feel free to fork, open issues, or submit pull requests.
+Just a heads-up: the project is a bit messy and full of TODOs — that’s part of its charm.

 ## License

 MIT License.
-Do whatever you want, just don’t blame me if it breaks.
+Use it however you want, but don’t blame me if it breaks.

 ---

-*Note: This README is intentionally casual and imperfect, just like the codebase.
-Enjoy!*
+*This README embraces imperfection and a human touch — enjoy!*